callumtilbury/callumtilbury.github.io/pages/about me.md

     <p>
         Thanks so much for checking out my personal website.
 The other tabs on this site have explored some of the formal depictions of who I am—what I studied, where I have worked, the exciting projects I have completed, and my creative portfolio.</p>
     <p>
         Though these aspects of my life are important, they do not constitute everything that 'Callum Tilbury' is.
 Of course, sharing absolutely everything with the internet is not a great idea, and I don't plan to do that.
-Nevertheless, it's nice to share some of the informal aspects of who I am—things that aren't really important to anyone else but me.
+Nevertheless, it's nice to share some of the informal aspects of who I am.
 Hopefully, in doing this, I can give you, O Surfer of the Internet, a small glimpse into my life.</p>
 </div>